DUI with Property Damage: Felony Charges Explained

 Choosing the Right Fort Lauderdale Defense Attorney

 A criminal charge can impact your future.
 This is why choosing a skilled defense lawyer, such as Leah Mayersohn from Mayersohn Law Group, could be vital.
 With years of experience and a track record of success in Fort Lauderdale, Leah Mayersohn offers comprehensive legal services tailored to your needs, ensuring you receive constant support even in emergencies.
-Her firm’s contact at 101 N.E.
-Third Avenue Suite 1250 Fort Lauderdale, FL 33301, is available at Mayersohn Law Group or by calling 954-765-1900.
+Her firm’s contact at 500 E Broward Blvd Suite 1580 Fort Lauderdale, FL 33394, is available at Mayersohn Law Group or by calling 954-765-1900.

 Criminal Attorney near me